livecycle/preevy/README.md

 Preevy is a powerful CLI tool designed to simplify the process of creating ephemeral preview environments.
 Using Preevy, you can easily provision any Docker-Compose application on AWS using affordable [Lightsail](https://aws.amazon.com/free/compute/lightsail), [Google Cloud](https://cloud.google.com/compute/), or [Microsoft Azure](https://azure.microsoft.com/en-us/products/virtual-machines) VMs (support for more cloud providers is on the way).

+Preevy makes it a breeze to create preview environments for your PRs, offering a range of exciting benefits:

+- 🌍 **Universal Access**: Just by sharing a URL, you can allow anyone to try your product revision on any device.

+- 📩 **Effortless Asynchronous Updates**: Keep non-technical stakeholders in the loop without coordinating synchronous meetings.

+- 🎨 **Hassle-free Design Reviews**: Designers can verify implementation independently, minimizing interruptions.

+- 🚀 **Parallel E2E Tests**: Use external test agents against preview environments expedite the testing process.

+- 💡 **Streamlined Feedback Cycle**: Preview environments let your team engage with and feedback on new features early in the pipeline.

+- 🧪 **Non-production Experimentation**: Develop and share unique versions of your product for presentations, examples, or tests.

+- 🔐 **Secure Collaboration**: Generate private sandboxes to share with external stakeholders, ensuring secure collaborative efforts.

+\
 Visit The full documentation here: https://preevy.dev/

 <!-- omit from toc -->